GeographicaGS/Docker-PostGIS/PostgreSQL-9.5.0-PostGIS-2.2.1-GDAL-2.0.2-Patched/README.md

 The container will create an inner _postgres_ user and group for running the service.
 The UID and GID of this objects can be adjusted to match one at the host, so files in mounted volumes will be owned by the matched host user.
 The logic behind user mapping is as follows:

+- if the env variable __UGID__ is set, the ID will be taken from it;

-- if the __data__ exposed volume is mounted to a host folder (like as using the -v option), UID and GID of the owner of the host folder will be read and the container _postgres_ user and group will match them;
+- if the __output__ exposed volume is mounted to a host folder (like as using the -v option), UID and GID of the owner of the host folder will be read and the container _postgres_ user and group will match them;

+- same if __data__ is exposed as a host volume;

-- if the __data__ exposed volume is not mounted, will be owned by default by the container's root, and the default _postgres_ user and group will be created with the values of env variables __UID__ and __GID__, respectively.
-By default, both are set to 1000.
+- if nothing of the above happens, the user will be created with ID assigned by the system.

 Backing Up Databases